 The Philippines is becoming a popular destination for backpackers and for good reason.
 It’s home to stunning white sand beaches with crystal-clear water, epic sunsets and some of the best snorkelling opportunities in the world.
 In the post below, I’ve shared my four week itinerary for the Philippines.

-Despite the country’s growing popularity with backpackers, the Philippines is still less visited than other Southeast Asia backpacking destinations such as Thailand or Vietnam.
+Despite its growing popularity with backpackers, the Philippines is still less visited than other Southeast Asian backpacking destinations such as Thailand or Vietnam.
 The Philippines was my favourite country I visited in Southeast Asia.
-It felt so much less travelled and much more of an adventure.
+It felt less travelled and more of an adventure.

-Being a little less travelled, planning your trip to the Philippines takes a bit of research.
-The country doesn’t have the same tourist infrastructure as other destinations such as Thailand.
-It can sometimes be difficult to get around and you often need to book flights and ferries well in advance.
+Being a little less traveled, planning your trip to the Philippines takes a bit of research.
+The country doesn’t have the same tourist infrastructure as other destinations, such as Thailand.
+It can sometimes be difficult to get around, and you often need to book flights and ferries well in advance.

 The Philippines was probably the country I spent the most time researching ahead of my backpacking trip.
 Between narrowing down where to go and how to get from place to place, it really took some time.
 It’s absolutely worth it though.
 The Philippines is one of my favourite countries I’ve ever been to.
 For a full guide, check out my backpacking guide to the Philippines.